How can I benefit from a Remedial Massage?

 Many people are confused between a Remedial massage and a deep tissue massage.

 Short answer: No

-Remedial Massage works on a specific area that may causing pain or have been injured.
-Remedial includes a consultation and assessment of the range of motion, pain levels if any, muscle movement, current health status and client feedback.
+Remedial Massage works on a specific area that may be causing pain or have been injured.
+Remedial massage also includes a consultation and assessment of the range of motion, pain levels if any, muscle movement, current health status and client feedback.
 A treatment plan will be included to ascertain the best course of treatment for the condition/injury as is a requirement by most health insurance companies.

 Most remedial therapists include a number of different techniques and some have deeper knowledge and additional specialist techniques than others, learnt and acquired throughout their career and since graduating with the basics.

 As each clients needs are unique the treatment techniques used will be selected based on the expertise and knowledge base of the clinician.